Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-EcuPtUGKdBc.md

 ### Transcript

-> i like the mark plus mod any plan to make it in vanilla no not that i know of
+> I like the mark plus mod any plan to make it in vanilla no not that I know of